MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

 In Azure Databricks, data processing is performed by a job.
 The job is assigned to and runs on a cluster.
 The job can either be custom code written in Java, or a Spark [notebook](https://docs.databricks.com/user-guide/notebooks/index.html).

 In this reference architecture, the job is a Java archive with classes written in both Java and Scala.
-When specifying the Java archive for a Databricks job,  Java class with a **main** method is specified for execution by the Databricks cluster.
+When specifying the Java archive for a Databricks job, the class is specified for execution by the Databricks cluster.
 Here, the **main** method of the **com.microsoft.pnp.TaxiCabReader** class contains the data processing logic.

 ### Reading the stream from the two event hub instances